BenGale93/cli-llm/README.md

 ## Plans

-- Add ability to place and find tools in the `.local` directory, making them useful across projects.
+- Add functionality to place and find tools in the `.local` directory, making them useful across projects.
 - Extract common functions into the `helper` module.
-- Implement configuration support.
+- Implement configuration support, so API keys (e.g., for authentication) can be specified.